 “All right, smart guy.
-Why don’t I give you one so you can see what it’s like and then tell me if you still think I should have remembered radioing it in?”
+Why don’t I give you a blow to the head so you can see what it’s like and then tell me if you still think I should have remembered radioing it in?”

 Kelly raised his fist in a mock effort to punch his friend.
-In turn, Peter raised his hands to mock a conciliatory gesture.
+In turn, Peter made a conciliatory gesture with his hands.
 The two shared a laugh.